ikelaiah/free-pascal-cookbook/docs/docs/advanced/debugging.md

 ![Project options window](../../assets/use-heaptrc-unit-check-mem-leaks.png)

-Now, save leaks report to a file use [`SetHeapTraceOutput`](https://www.freepascal.org/docs-html/rtl/heaptrc/setheaptraceoutput.html) to redirect heap trace report to a file.
+## 3. (Optional) Save leaks report to a file

+Use [`SetHeapTraceOutput`](https://www.freepascal.org/docs-html/rtl/heaptrc/setheaptraceoutput.html) to redirect heap trace report to a file.

-Here is an example.
+## 4. Example - Redirect leaks report to a file

+1. Enable Debug mode for compilation.
-1. Define a `DEBUG` symbol.
+2. Define a `DEBUG` symbol.
 We contain the heap trace report only for debug builds.
 Line 7.

       - FYI, the `{$DEFINE}` directive has a command-line equivalent, `-d`.
 For example, `-dNAME`

-2. Create a conditional compilation block for `DEBUG` builds, `{$IFDEF DEBUG}...{$ENDIF DEBUG}`, for redirecting heap trace to a file.
+3. Create a conditional compilation block for `DEBUG` builds, `{$IFDEF DEBUG}...{$ENDIF DEBUG}`, for redirecting heap trace to a file.
 Line 23-31.

       - Remove existing heap trace file.
 Line 28, 29.
       - Set a file for reporting heap memory leaks.
 Line 30.